wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-custom-domain-name.md

 ##<a href="dns-record-types"></a> DNS record types

 The Domain Name System (DNS) uses data records to map domain names into IP addresses.
 There are several types of DNS records.
-For web sites, you'll create either an *A* record or a *CNAME* record.
+For web apps, you'll create either an *A* record or a *CNAME* record.

 - An A **(Address)** record maps a domain name to an IP address.
 - A **CNAME (Canonical Name)** record maps a domain name to another domain name.
 DNS uses the second name to look up the address.
 Users still see the first domain name in their browser.
 For example, you could map contoso.com to *&lt;yourwebapp&gt;*.chinacloudsites.cn.

 If the IP address changes, a CNAME entry is still valid, whereas an A record must be updated.
 However, some domain registrars do not allow CNAME records for the root domain or for wildcard domains.
 In that case, you must use an A record.

-> [AZURE.NOTE] The IP address may change if you delete and recreate your web site, or change the web site mode back to free.
+> [AZURE.NOTE] The IP address may change if you delete and recreate your web app, or change the web app mode back to free.

 ##<a href="find-the-virtual-ip-address"></a> Find the virtual IP address

 Skip this step if you are creating a CNAME record.
-To create an A record, you need the virtual IP address of your web site.
+To create an A record, you need the virtual IP address of your web app.
 To get the IP address:

 1. In your browser, open the [Azure Management Portal](https://manage.windowsazure.cn).
 2. In the **Websites** tab, click the name of your site and select **Dashboard**.